-Solar farms are often placed on privately owned land.
-Participating landowners voluntarily lease their land to host all or a portion of a solar farm and receive annual lease payments in return.
-The participating landowners find that the long-term lease payments are financially attractive, often because they can help supplement farm income and provide a hedge against changing commodity prices for corn, soybeans, and dairy.
+Solar farms are usually placed on privatelyowned land.
+Participating landowners voluntarily agree to host all or a portion of a solar farm and receive annual lease payments in return.
+Most landowners find that the long-term lease payments are financially attractive, principally because they supplement farm income and provide a hedge against fluctuations in commodity prices for corn, soybeans, and dairy.

 Participating landowners bear no construction or operating expenses for the solar arrays.
-The project will be decommissioned and the land will be restored at the end of the solar farm's useful life.
+The project will be decommissioned and the land restored at the end of the solar farm's useful life.